SFPC/sfpc.github.io/participate.md

 We have structured our classes around the following concepts:

 - **Computation and artistic practice** — Algorithmic processes and concepts have been manifest in art and design throughout the twentieth century.
 How can we explore the influence of algorithms in practice and develop new approaches and techniques for utilizing them?
 What is the fundamental nature of computation and how can we work with it in a lyrical, expressive manner?
 How can code make things move in compelling and lifelike ways through animation and interaction?
+- **Pedagogy, strategies for learning and teaching** — How do you learn new things?
+What sorts of environments and communities foster a nurturing space and an ongoing practice of learning?
 - **Language design as creative practice** — Every programming language has specific parameters and demands certain processes in its use, we consider the subtle differences and approaches that have shaped various languages throughout history.
 This area focuses also on ways to design programming languages from scratch and asks how can language design open up new ways of thinking, making and building software?
 How can we build better tools and with that, better possibilities for ourselves?
 - **Electronics and physical computing** — What are the fundamental building blocks for electronic computer?
 How do transistors, resistors and capacitors work?
 How can we use binary logic gates to create adding and remembering machines?
 How does CPU work?
 How have micro-controllers made physical computing more accessible?
 - **Theory and philosophy for technology** — With contemporary society and our collective future irrevocably changed by ubiquitous technology, what critical questions can we, the makers, artists and technologists pose to society?
 What can we learn from the history of technology and how can we draft the future we like to see?
+- **Urban space and architecture** - We will explore playful intervention in the public space.
+What are interesting ways of connecting spaces? skateboarding?
 - **Building the commons** — The degree of access to artistic computational tools is largely a product of race, gender, sexuality, geography, and class.
 How can we use our skills and resources to bridge these divides?
 This area focuses on developing teaching tools, systems, and approaches to help bring poetic computation to diverse communities.
-- **Pedagogy, strategies for learning and teaching** — How do you learn new things?
-What sorts of environments and communities foster a nurturing space and an ongoing practice of learning?

 The idea behind these interconnected topics is to build on SFPC’s core curriculum by exploring common ground where we can take the ideas developed in our classroom into the streets and studio.
 We see them as platforms to help promote fearless prototyping, asking difficult questions, and creating projects that embody issues that are not yet commonly addressed in the art / tech world.

-### Who is going to teach this term?
+### Who are the teachers?

 - [Allison Parrish](http://www.decontextualize.com/)
 - [Caitlin Morris](http://www.caitlinmorris.net/)
 - [Ramsey Nasser](http://nas.sr/)
 - [Taeyoon Choi](http://taeyoonchoi.com)
-- More teachers and visiting artists will be announced soon.
+- Specific teachers for 2016 and visiting artists will be announced soon.
-- SFPC Steering Committee [Zachary Lieberman](http://thesystemis.com/), [Amit Pitaru](http://pitaru.com), [Allison Burtch](http://www.allisonburtch.net), [Tega Brain](http://tegabrain.com), [Ida C. Benedetto](http://uncommonplaces.com/) and Taeyoon Choi will support teachers and mentor students.
+- SFPC Steering Committee [Zachary Lieberman](http://thesystemis.com/), [Amit Pitaru](http://pitaru.com), [Allison Burtch](http://www.allisonburtch.net), [Tega Brain](http://tegabrain.com), [Lauren Gardner](http://www.poohead.com) [Ida C. Benedetto](http://uncommonplaces.com/) and Taeyoon Choi will support teachers and mentor students.